hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

     `npm` requires `sudo` on Linux.

 The source code for the smart contract and DApp are in the `pet-shop` folder.
-With the blockchain running and Metamask connected to it via the browser, run the command below to start the DApp.
+With the blockchain running and MetaMask connected to it via the browser, run the command below to start the DApp.

 The script first compiles the contract, then performs a migration to the blockchain network and then runs some tests.
 You can then search for the deployed contracts and transactions in the Web